MLBazaar/MLPrimitives/docs/getting_started/quickstart.rst

 Creating a pipeline
 -------------------

-With MLBlocks, creating a pipeline is as simple as specifying a list of primitives and passing them to the `MLPipeline class`_:
+With MLBlocks, creating a pipeline is as simple as specifying a list of MLPrimitives and passing them to the ``MLPipeline``:

 .. ipython:: python